Arnethegreat/yoshisisland-practice-hack/README.md

 Press A+X on controller 2 to warp to that levels Boss Room.

 ### Music Toggle
 Press Select on controller 2 to enable/disable.
+> [!NOTE]
-Note that enabling it makes it play the default track for that level which might not be correct (reload fixes this)
+> Enabling it makes it play the default track for that level which might not be correct (reload fixes this)

 ### Free Movement
 Press B on controller 2 to enable/disable.
 Holding A on controller 1 makes you move faster.
 Yoshi can't collide with terrain in this mode.